wit0k/dw/README.md

 Ver.
 0.6.7:
 * iocextract is not perfect, when it fails to parse URL, the code will run backup parsing algo
 * Updated to regex patterns for domains

+Ver.
+0.6.7:
+* Fix -s: Was not loading files from a folder... the issue is fixed now